Our Seventh Featured Libation of the World Comes from Fabulous France

 Grand Marnier history

-Grand Marnier was created in 1880 by Louis-Alexandre Marnier Lapostolle by blending premium cognac with distilled bitter orange.
-It is a cognac-based orange-flavored liqueur.
-The cellar master and master blender select cognacs from five growing crus (Grande Champagne, Petite Champagne, Borderies, Fins Bois, and Bons Bois) in the Cognac region.
+Grand Marnier was created in 1880 by Louis-Alexandre Marnier Lapostolle, who masterfully blended premium cognac with distilled bitter orange to craft a truly distinctive liqueur.
+Known for its rich, complex flavor, it is a cognac-based, orange-flavored liqueur that has become a staple in both fine dining and mixology.
+To achieve its signature taste, the cellar master and master blender carefully select cognacs from five renowned crus in the Cognac region: Grande Champagne, Petite Champagne, Borderies, Fins Bois, and Bons Bois.
 They then blend them with a bitter orange distillate crafted from a wild orange variety called Citrus Bigaradia from Haiti.
 The result is a unique liqueur with bold and distinctive flavors.

 Grand Marnier has been a family-owned business since the 1880s.
 Since 1921, the Grand Marnier cellars have been located in the 17th-century Castle of Bourg-Charente, in the Cognac region of France.
 In March 2016, the Campari Group, an Italian spirit and wine conglomerate, purchased the business.